 - How will you measure and report on this effort?

 To do that, you need to run a comprehensive audit of every channel on every platform your brand is associated with to analyze how customers are making contact with you.
-From there, you can determine your strategy -- and if you need to hire a social media customer service pro who's dedicated to keeping up customer communications.
+From there, you can determine your strategy — and decide if you need to hire a social media customer service pro who's dedicated to managing customer communications.

 Whether you use HubSpot or a tool like TweetDeck, you can customize streams and lists according to whichever segments you'd like.

 Positive and Negative Comments

 Think like someone on social media would tweet or post, and set up streams like "HubSpot + awesome," "HubSpot + worst," and "HubSpot + thank you."
 (And don't forget to set up streams for any common misspellings of your brand name.)

 Set up a stream for messages containing your brand name, a question mark, and excluding your website URL (in some cases, question marks can appear in URLs shared on social media).
 This will help you get to customer questions faster to provide a better customer experience.

 If you share content regularly on your company's blog, your social followers might engage with you about what you're writing about on social media.
 This could be the responsibility of the content marketing team or the customer service team, but if your brand regularly gets a lot of responses to blog posts, a member of your organization should be responsible for acknowledging or engaging these comments to keep the conversation going.

-Keep an eye on your mentions, comments, and replies.
+3. Keep an eye on your mentions, comments, and replies.

-This is the most important piece -- to set up a system for consistent monitoring that creates exceptional social media customer service.
+This is the most important piece — to set up a system for consistent monitoring that creates exceptional social media customer service.
 It's important for the person in charge of social media monitoring and replies to be well-versed and knowledgeable in the space so they can stay on top of trending stories in your industry's vertical that might impact how customers are reaching out.

 Set up a system for hourly, daily, and weekly monitoring of the different streams, pages, and inboxes where people are connecting with your brand so you're prepared to respond promptly to resolve problems for your valued customers.

-Build a system to get questions answered quickly.
+4. Build a system to get questions answered quickly.

 Now that you've set up a system finding questions, comments, and complaints from your customers on social media, you need to figure out how you're going to respond when they come in.
-Whether you use one dedicated team member to reply to customer service social messages or segment responsibilities according to different social networks, find a system that works for your team -- and that gets messages replied to or investigated as quickly as possible.
+Whether you use one dedicated team member to reply to customer service social messages or segment responsibilities according to different social networks, find a system that works for your team — and that gets messages replied to or investigated as quickly as possible.

-If you notice that you're responding to a lot of customer questions and complaints on social media, you might think about creating a social media channel that's specifically dedicated to customer support -- like HubSpot Support or Ask Lyft, for example.
-This could be an effective way to segment customer service requests apart from your coworkers' social media marketing efforts -- just make sure your social profiles point customers in need of assistance to the support profile for faster assistance.
+If you notice that you're responding to a lot of customer questions and complaints on social media, you might think about creating a social media channel that's specifically dedicated to customer support — like HubSpot Support or Ask Lyft, for example.
+This could be an effective way to segment customer service requests apart from your coworkers' social media marketing efforts — just make sure your social profiles point customers in need of assistance to the support profile for faster assistance.

-If specific team members will be replying to customer messages, make sure they sign off on tweets, posts, and direct messages with their name or initials -- this will help the customer if they need to follow up, and it will humanize you and help foster more positive interactions.
+If specific team members will be replying to customer messages, make sure they sign off on tweets, posts, and direct messages with their name or initials.
+This will help the customer if they need to follow up, and it will humanize you and help foster more positive interactions.

-If you go this route, it's also helpful to indicate in your bio or in posts when customer service agents are signing on and off for the day so customers aren't left hanging if they reach out during your off hours.
+If you go this route, it's also helpful to indicate in your bio or in posts when customer service agents are signing on and off for the day so customers aren't left hanging if they reach out during your off-hours.

-3. Determine guardrails about when you'll respond and when you won't.
+6. Determine guardrails about when you'll respond and when you won't.

-Figure out what you'll say when you do respond.
+7. Figure out what you'll say when you do respond.

 In many cases, customers might reach out on social media to complain or ask a question.
 But sometimes, people just want to "troll" your company or drag you into a conversation already happening on the social platform (this is common on Twitter).
-Make sure your team is on the same page about how to respond to negative social media posts and messages -- and about not feeding the troll.
+Make sure your team is on the same page about how to respond to negative social media posts and messages — and about not feeding the troll.

 If the customer's message is something that you can help with, keep reading.
 But if you suspect someone is trying to troll you on social media with overly inflammatory remarks about pop culture, politics, or things otherwise unrelated to your product, service, or brand, we recommend you steer clear.

-Build best practices about responding.
+8. Build best practices about responding.

 When you do respond to customer inquiries on social media, we recommend a few best practices to help solve problems in a way that's quick and efficient and cultivates positive brand sentiment among your customers.
-After all, you're not just solving your customers' problems -- you're trying to delight them and make them recommend you (and your stellar support) to their friends and colleagues.
+After all, you're not just solving your customers' problems — you're trying to delight them and make them recommend you (and your stellar support) to their friends and colleagues.

 Keep things light and positive when you respond to customers on social media.
-Unless it's obvious that they're joking around with you, avoid sarcasm or humor -- at least until the problem is solved.
+Unless it's obvious that they're joking around with you, avoid sarcasm or humor — at least until the problem is solved.
 But don't be afraid to show your personality when you engage with customers on social media, either.
 Once the problem is solved, use emojis or GIFs to show your personality and make your customers smile along the way.

 Some customer complaints on social media will be easy fixes, and some won't be.
 You don't have to solve every single question a customer has with your initial response, but you do need to be transparent with them about the timeline it will take until they get a fix.
-Whether you need to file a ticket with your product team or you truly don't know how long it will take to resolve an outage, be honest about it -- your customers will appreciate honesty more than having to ask you, for the millionth time, when you'll solve their issue.
+Whether you need to file a ticket with your product team or you truly don't know how long it will take to resolve an outage, be honest about it — your customers will appreciate honesty more than having to ask you, for the millionth time, when you'll solve their issue.

 Know when to "take it offline."

 Some customer interactions can be solved with a quick back-and-forth, but sometimes, you'll want to take the conversation offline to more effectively solve a customer problem.
 Invite customers to send you a direct message or email if they need to share their personal information for you to help them, or if the conversation is getting tense.
 That will minimize external visibility on the conversation and potentially solve the problem faster than waiting for a customer to tweet back at you.

 It's important to keep track of how many conversations you're having, the topics, and if possible, the sentiment analysis.
-Keep results of qualitative feedback on hand by tracking in a document frequently-occurring comments and feedback -- both positive and negative.
+Keep results of qualitative feedback on hand by tracking in a document frequently-occurring comments and feedback — both positive and negative.

 But you should also try and quantify your social media customer service efforts as much as possible.
 You could send customer satisfaction surveys to customers via email, asking if they were happy with the service they received via social media, and you could collect that data to advocate for more resources to offer even more assistance to customers on these platforms where they're already spending so much time.